QC20/Haptic-Game-For-The-Blind/README.md

 ```
 <img src="https://github.com/QC20/Haptic-Game-For-The-Blind/blob/master/Game-Level-Designs/Level-2-Visualization.png" width="50%" height="50%">

+## The Big Picture
+This project brings together technology, accessibility, and creativity to make gaming more inclusive.
+It's designed to be a valuable resource for designers, UX professionals, HCI researchers, and anyone interested in accessible technology.
+Here's what you'll find in this repository:
 ## Get Started

 If you're ready to dive into this exciting project, follow these steps: